matthewmain/AnimateAnythingJS/README.md

 # AnimateAnythingJS

-Animate any quantitative value by running any of the included animation styles on a loop until the animation is complete.
-Visualizations of each style can be found [here](https://easings.net/en) for reference.
+Animate any quantitative value by running one of the included animation styles on a loop until the animation is complete.
+Especially useful for animating SVG shapes.
+Visualizations of each animation style can be found [here](https://easings.net/en) for reference.

 ### Example